 - Practicals for the Biology and Modelling course (L1)

 I am very enthusiastic about science popularization.
 Besides, I am deeply convinced of its usefulness both for the general public and for my own research.
 I regularly take part in scientific outreach actions, such as the "conférences embarquées" (mini-conferences on a boat), the "Fête de la Science" (national science festival) or the Déclics meetings with high school students.

-I am also a member of the Projet Pangolin society, which raises awareness about ecology and gives means to preserve the environment and biodiversity.
+I have also been a member of the Projet Pangolin society, which raises awareness about ecology and gives means to preserve the environment and biodiversity.
 I contribute mainly through drawings, but I also write articles for the blog.
 Here are some blog articles for which I contributed (in French):